godfuzz3r/osmo-nidc/README.md

 - if MS leaves the network without detaching IMSI, it will be "active" for up to 8 minutes.
 This is because the minimum value for T3212 timer (location update) is 6 minutes, and MSC requires some time gap between T3212 value in BSC and MSC.
 Without gap, MSC may expire active subscribers.
 - IPv6 routing not configured

+## todo
+- silent call/paging interaction
+- setup default values if some fields in `./configs/config.yml` does not exists (for now deleting field from config.yml would cause crash)